Battle of Lutsk

-The Battle of Lutsk took place on the Eastern Front during World War I, from June 4 to June 6, 1916.
-This was the opening attack of the Brusilov Offensive under the overall command of Alexei Brusilov.
-The Russian 8th Army made a decisive breakthrough in the defenses of the Austro-Hungarian 4th Army in the area of the city of Lutsk in Ukraine.
+The Battle of Lutsk took place on the Eastern Front of World War I, from June 4 to June 6, 1916.
+It was the opening attack of the Russian Brusilov Offensive.
+The Russian 8th Army, under the overall command of Aleksei Brusilov, made a decisive breakthrough in the defenses of the Austro-Hungarian 4th Army in the area of the city of Lutsk, present-day Ukraine.
+This paved the way for a Russian advance and ultimate victory in the Brusilov Offensive.